Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-Autologous TILs significantly lowered predicted risk in a dose-dependent manner.
-Risk decreased by \SI{-2.18}{\%} ($d=-0.50$) at $2 \times$ dose ($t=-4.06$, $p<0.001$, paired t-test), \SI{-10.8}{\%} ($d=-0.56$) at $10 \times$ dose ($t=-4.59$, $p<0.0001$, paired t-test), \SI{-15.3}{\%} ($d=-0.62$) at $20 \times$ dose ($t=-5.06$, $p<0.0001$, paired t-test), and \SI{-20.8}{\%} ($d=-0.67$) at $100 \times$ dose ($t=-5.49$, $p<0.0001$, paired t-test) (Fig. \ref{fig:surv-autologous-tils}b).
+Autologous TIL augmentation reduced predicted risk in a dose-dependent manner.
+Risk decreased by \SI{-2.18}{\%} ($d=-0.50$) at $2 \times$ dose ($t=-4.06$, $p<0.001$, paired two-sided t-test), \SI{-10.8}{\%} ($d=-0.56$) at $10 \times$ dose ($t=-4.59$, $p<0.0001$, paired two-sided t-test), \SI{-15.3}{\%} ($d=-0.62$) at $20 \times$ dose ($t=-5.06$, $p<0.0001$, paired two-sided t-test), and \SI{-20.8}{\%} ($d=-0.67$) at $100 \times$ dose ($t=-5.49$, $p<0.0001$, paired two-sided t-test) (Supplementary Fig. \ref{fig:supp_surv_autologous_tils}b).
 Increasing the number of TILs by $100 \times$ decreased predicted risk scores by over half in \SI{18}{\%} of high-risk specimens.
-Together, we demonstrated a proof-of-principle in which we use HIPPO to identify patients who may benefit from autologous TIL therapy through improved predicted prognosis following the replication of their TILs.
+Together, these results demonstrate a proof-of-principle that HIPPO can be used to generate hypotheses about which patients may derive prognostic benefit from autologous TIL therapy, by simulating the effect of TIL replication on patient-specific risk.